-Quarantine is for individuals who have been exposed to someone who is COVID-19 positive but are not exhibiting any symptoms and have not tested positive.
-NOTE: Individuals who have received either two doses of the Moderna or Pfizer COVID-19 vaccines or a single dose of the Janssen COVID-19 vaccine at least 14 days ago but not more than six months ago or have received a booster dose, are not required to quarantine following an exposure, defined as prolonged close contact with a patient, visitor, or healthcare personnel with confirmed SARS-CoV-2 infection.
-Health care personnel may continue to work during their quarantine period provided the health care worker remains asymptomatic.
-All health care personnel should wear PPE appropriate for their duties and must at least wear a facemask, a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy, and self-monitor for symptoms.
+HCP who have been exposed to someone who has COVID-19 but are not themselves exhibiting any symptoms and have not tested positive, do not need to be restricted from work.
+HCP may continue to work after being exposed, provided they remain asymptomatic.
+All HCP should wear PPE appropriate for their duties and must at least wear a facemask, or a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy, and self-monitor for symptoms for 10 days.

-Exposed asymptomatic health care personnel who have a community exposure should have a negative viral test prior to returning to work.
+Exposed asymptomatic HCP who have a community exposure should have a negative test prior to returning to work.